aS00Sa/docker-swarm-ansible/README.md

 All customizations are found in the Ansible Inventory that is defined in the files:

 * `hosts` - Inventory of hosts
-* `host-vagrant` - Inventory of hosts for vagrant setup
 * `playbooks/config.yml` - Application config options

 Inventory Groups: